Dr Christine Bonsmann, Accredited Counsellor (BACP) and CBT Therapist (BABCP)

 It’s all very well for people to tell you to ‘snap out of it’ or ‘pull yourself together, but that assumes you are able to.
 It’s so important to respect others and to try and help them to understand themselves and not to try and ‘fix’ them or give them advice.
 Real and lasting change comes when we understand ourselves and the choices that we make.
-Counselling can help you to do this.
+Therapy can help you to do this.
 To become who you want to be.

-Prior to training as a Counsellor I worked as a Financial Controller in the City.
+Prior to training as a therapist, I worked as a Financial Controller in the City.
 I worked long hours trying to meet deadlines, managing a diverse department and dealing with the stresses of corporate life.
-I have always had an interest in counselling and psychotherapy and, following some major life changes, I decided to train to become a Counsellor.
+I have always had an interest in counselling and psychotherapy and, following some major life changes, I decided to train to become a therapist.
 It was like coming home.

-Following my Counsellor training, I have undertaken further training in Cognitive Behavioural Therapy (CBT) skills which I will use if you think this approach may help you.
+I have undertaken further training and am a qualified Cognitive Behavioural Therapist.
 For more information please read my article different approaches to psychological therapy.
 I have undertaken specialist certified training in couples counselling.
-I have also undergone specialist training in working with trauma.
 In addition, I have trained in other evidence-based therapies, for example psychodynamic interpersonal training.

 I will work with you to create an individual therapy experience which fits for you.
 I will draw on my training and experience to find a way of working which fits with your preferences.
-I find my work as a Counsellor very rewarding.
 I am qualified to supervise the work of other counsellors.

-I am experienced in working with a range of presenting problems including relationship problems, work stress, anxiety and depression, eating disorders, social anxiety and bereavement.
+I am experienced in working with a range of presenting problems including relationship problems, work stress, anxiety presentations and depression, eating problems, social anxiety and bereavement.
 I work with adults over 18 years old and couples.
 I am experienced in coaching and mentoring other professionals to develop their potential.

 - Doctorate in Counselling and Psychotherapy